 As part of our commitment to be an environmental leader we work to integrate environmental responsibility into every aspect of our business.
 This extends to the spaces we design for our employees, our customers and the community.

 TD is a member of the TD Centre Green Council, the advisory group for occupant engagement and sustainability at the Toronto-Dominion Centre.
 Tenant representatives, together with the support of landlord Cadillac Fairview, develop and drive TDC’s engagement program, acting as the catalyst for sustainability.
-The TD Pavilion roof was in need of replacement and while upgrading to a living roof cost 25% more than a conventional roof, it included numerous benefits that made clear business sense and supported our environmental goals:
+The TD Pavilion roof was in need of replacement and a living roof was an idea put towards the company.
+Now, a regular Winston Salem roof replacement costs a lot less than installing a regular roof so most property owners prefer going down the traditional route, some businesses who have seen success are able to weigh up the pros and cons of installing a living roof instead.
+While upgrading to a living roof cost 25% more than a conventional roof, it included numerous benefits that made clear business sense and supported our environmental goals.
+These goals had us looking to the nearest TrueWorks Roofer to provide us with the new roofing upgrades:

 *Absorbs rainwater, reducing storm run-off and the need for treatment by 50-60%.